juanj1705/testing/README.md

-# testing
+# git-course

-Git commands example.
+Basic index for the most used commands in git.